nickyjgarland/nickyjgarland.github.io/pubs.md

 title: Publications
 ---

 This is a full list of my current publications, including forthcoming articles.
-This was last updated 06.11.2022
+This was last updated 06.11.2022.

+Many of these article and book chapters are available open-access.
+I have uploaded some of my publications to my Research Gate profile which can be found [here](https://www.researchgate.net/profile/Nicky-Garland).
+If your interested in any others that are not uploaded then feel free to get in touch at the details on footer.

 ## Forthcoming